oracle-livelabs/analytics-ai/atom/understandingDocument/duspeech.md

     > **Note:**
     > * Please make sure that the compartmentId should be the one under which the resource is  created.

-## Task 3: Create REST Service for the OCI Generative AI Service
+## Task 3: Create REST Service

 This task involves creating REST service which will be used by ODA to connect to OCI Generative AI Service.
 The REST Service will be created for the ODA created in **Task 1**.
+This step only needs to be done once per ODA instance.
+If users are sharing one ODA instance to create multiple chatbot, only the first person will need to perform this step

 1. Locate the ODA created in **Task 1**